shelleywong/CSCI567-Course-Materials/Assignments/Assignment3.md

     ......pubspec.yaml
     ......(Rest of firebase App Files)
 ```
-In your web.md file you should have a web URL for your assignment hosted online.
+In your web.md file, you should have a web URL for your assignment hosted online.
+This will be the same web URL as any previous GitLab Pages submissions.
+Remember, if you are doing web submissions for Assignments 3-7, you must make sure that each assignment still meets the requirements of the previous assignments.
+(You will always only have one GitLab Pages website).

 ### Submitting to your remote CINS467 git repo